 At the end of the beneficiary’s lifetime, any funds remaining in his or her trust sub-account go to the AHRC New York City Foundation to further its mission.

 There are no fees for establishing a Community Trust I account, and no administrative or trustee fees are charged.
 There is an administrative fee of 1 percent of the balance in each sub-account on December 31st of each year.
 Wilmington Trust, which is the custodian and investment manager of the trust, charges fees amounting to approximately 1 percent annually.
 There are also small charges for insurance and tax preparation.

-A trust sub-account may be established with a contribution of $10,000 or more, or a sub-account may be the beneficiary of a life insurance policy or will.
+A trust sub-account may be established with a minimum of $10,000, or a sub-account may be the beneficiary of a life insurance policy or will.
 More information about these options can be found in our brochure, A Short Guide to Planning for the Future of a Person with Special Needs.
 Click here to read it.

 Click here to read our brochure, Questions and Answers about the AHRC New York City Foundation Community Trust I for Persons with Disabilities.

 Click here to read the Trust I Master Trust.